GRAPE for Fast and Scalable Graph Processing and random walk-based Embedding: Results

-\gra~provides both a large set of ready-to-use graphs that can be used in the experiments and standardized pipelines to fairly compare different models and graph libraries ensuring reproducibility of the results (Fig.~\ref{fig:schema} b).
-Graph embedding are efficiently implemented in Rust by scratch (with a Python interface) or are integrated from other libraries by implementing the interface methods of an abstract \gra~class. \gra~users can compare different embedding methods and prediction models and can also add their own methods to the standardized pipelines.
-Our experiments (Section \ref{sec:comparison_embedding}) show how to use the standardized pipelines to fairly compare a large set of methods and different implementations by using only a few lines of Python code.
+\gra~provides both a large set of ready-to-use graphs that can be used in the experiments and standardized pipelines to fairly compare different models and graph libraries, ensuring reproducibility of the results (Fig.~\ref{fig:schema} b -- see section~\ref{sec:automated_pipeline} for details).
+Graph embedding is efficiently implemented in Rust from scratch (with a Python interface) or is integrated from other libraries by implementing the interface methods of an abstract \gra~class. \gra~users can compare different embedding methods and prediction models and add their own methods to the standardized pipelines.
+Our experiments show how to use the standardized pipelines to fairly compare a large set of methods and different implementations using only a few lines of Python code.